18 Effective Time Management Strategies and Techniques

 Additional ways to keep time management strategies organized

 To take your time management skills to the next level, you can combine the time management strategies listed above with new technology platforms.
-Below are four different types of time management tools that may be helpful for you to try, especially for remote workers:
+Below are four different types of time management tools that may be helpful for you to try, especially if you’re a remote worker.

 Time trackers

-There are hundreds of time trackers that allow you to log your time easily.
+Time trackers allow you to log your time easily.
 By automatically tracking your time spent on specific tasks, you can get a more accurate picture of your time allocation and productivity.

 Productivity apps